Nihar109/python_basic/README.md

 # python_basic
-This repo belongs to all python basic concepts
+This repo belongs to all python basic concepts.